pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Pywbemcli creates the method call using the class in INSTANCENAME retrieved from the current WBEM server as a template for parameter characteristics.
-Therefore pywbemcli will generate an exception if CLASSNAME does not exist in the current WBEM Server or if the data definition in the parameter options does not match the parameter characteristics defined the returned class.
+Therefore pywbemcli will generate an exception if CLASSNAME does not exist in the current WBEM server or if the data definition in the parameter options does not match the parameter characteristics defined the returned class.